sleeping126/alex/README.md

 # ALEX

-Automata Learning Experience (ALEX) is a web application that allows you run automated tests on web applications and JSON-based REST services using Active Automata Learning.
+Automata Learning EXperience (ALEX) is a web application that allows you easily infer models of web applications and JSON-based REST services using active automata learning.

 ## How it works